-An Employee’s suffering from Anxiety & Depression
+An Employee's Suffering from Depression and Anxiety

 Jane Allain is a 30-year old female, who struggled with anxiety and depression from the time she was 15-years old.
 She was referred to Personalized Prescribing by a disability manager.
 Our pharmacist scheduled a phone appointment with Jane to discuss her medication history.
 The pharmacist discovered that Jane also had uncontrolled asthma and a heart condition (i.e., enlarged ventricles).